Namishjain253/micro-service-level-1/README.md

-# micro-service Level 1 - "Communication and Discovery"
+# micro-service Level 1 - "Communication and Discovery-Server"